Blair-insitu/Blair-insitu.github.io/content/standardtrack/index.md

         You have the right to access, amend, or request deletion of your data at any time.
 If your abstract includes information about other individuals, please ensure you have obtained their consent before submission.

-        If you have any questions about how your data will be used, or wish to exercise your rights under data protection law, please contact mailto:auv2026@soton.ac.ukauv2026@soton.ac.uk</a>.
+        If you have any questions about how your data will be used, or wish to exercise your rights under data protection law, please contact <a href="mailto:auv2026@soton.ac.uk">auv2026@soton.ac.uk</a>.

-        Further details on our privacy policy are available on the University of Southampton’s https://www.southampton.ac.uk/about/governance/regulations-policies/privacy-policy.
+        Further details on our privacy policy are available on the University of Southampton’s <a href="https://www.southampton.ac.uk/about/governance/regulations-policies/privacy-policy" target="_blank">privacy notice page</a>.
     design:
       columns: '1'